HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and

 \subsection{Hierarchical Land Cover and Land Use Classification}

-In the field of RS, DL-based LCLU classification is typically formulated as a semantic segmentation task~\cite{land_cover_review_1, land_cover_review_2, land_cover_2, softformer, Crossearth, 5B_2023_isprs, 5B_S2_2023_ICCV, SinoLC-1}.
-Most existing methods adopt a flat classification paradigm, where all classes are treated as mutually exclusive and independent, thereby ignoring the inherent hierarchical relationships among categories.
-This assumption contradicts the tree-structured classification systems widely employed in practical EO applications.
-While coarse-level predictions can be obtained by aggregating results from finer levels, this approach heavily depends on the accuracy of fine-grained classification.
+In remote sensing, DL-based LCLU classification is predominantly formulated as a semantic segmentation task~\cite{land_cover_review_1, land_cover_review_2, land_cover_2, softformer, Crossearth, 5B_2023_isprs, 5B_S2_2023_ICCV, SinoLC-1}.
+The prevailing paradigm typically adopts a flat taxonomy, treating all classes as mutually exclusive and independent.
+This assumption, however, disrupts the inherent hierarchical semantic relationships among LCLU types and is often misaligned with the tree-structured classification systems used in operational EO products.
+While coarse-level predictions can be derived by aggregating fine-level predictions, such a bottom-up strategy is highly sensitive to fine-level classification errors.
 Errors at lower levels tend to propagate upward through the hierarchy, leading to cumulative deviations in higher-level semantic predictions~\cite{hiera-unet_2024_TGRS}.
-Consequently, the flat classification paradigm suffers from limited generalization ability and reduced applicability in real-world EO scenarios.
+In addition, without explicit cross-level constraints, flat models may produce semantically inconsistent predictions across levels (e.g., a coarse class that contradicts its fine-level subclasses), further reducing reliability in operational use.
+Consequently, the flat paradigm fails to satisfy practical hierarchical mapping requirements in terms of cross-level consistency and reliability.